sifrr/sifrr/packages/browser/sifrr-template/README.md

 // this will update the rendered html to
 // <div>new name</div>
 // all bindings are recalculated and rendered if needed on update call
+// Dom nodes are never recreated on update call, rather only the bindings are updated directly, which is very performant
 ```

 ### Bindings